vrienstudios/anime-dl/README.md

 -S | Search option incase you only know the name of the show.
 Search query should follow.

 -d | Enables progressive download.
-Only works with the -S parameter at the moment.

--mt | Enables multi threading support; download 3 videos simultaneously.
+-mt | Enables multi threading support; download 2 videos simultaneously.

 example usage: VidStreamIORipper.exe -S "Legend of the Galactic Heroes" -d